 The equity method of accounting is applied to investments where the Company has the ability to exercise significant influence over operating and financial matters.
-In December 2020, the Company acquired a minority equity interest in a wealth management firm for \$4,950 in cash that is accounted for using the equity method of accounting.
+During the years ended December 2021 and 2022, the Company acquired minority equity interests in wealth management firms for \$1,632 and \$5,232 in cash that are accounted for using the equity method of accounting.